Not a member? Register.

 Please note that results vary and are dependent upon both the patient and the skill of the individual practitioner.

-We are grateful to the British Association of Skin Camouflage for allowing us to include images that illustrate before and after the application of skin camouflage in a variety of cases.
+We are grateful to the association known as British Association of Skin Camouflage (dissolved 2023) for allowing us to include images that illustrate before and after the application of skin camouflage in a variety of cases.

 Keloid to chest.
 Scarring remains unaltered, but the erythema becomes less noticeable.